rxnlabs/wc-authorize.net-pro/readme.txt

 = 5.1.19 =
 * Fixed "Pending Review" orders being marked as paid
+* Updated "WC tested up to" header to 4.8
+* Tested with WordPress 5.6

 = 5.1.18 =
 * Updated "WC tested up to" header to 4.6